Maneuver Manhattan’s Subway System Like a Local

 - Don’t count on the audible announcement of the next stop; at times, the speakers malfunction.
 Try to position yourself with a view of each stop, which is visible through the window.

 - Try to avoid the rush hours (7 – 10 AM and 4 – 7 PM), which tend to be the most crowded times.
 One bonus point about using them at these prime hours: faster and more frequent trains; just expect a crowd.

 - Hold on tightly.
 Even seasoned New Yorkers always hang on — the train can suddenly come to a halting stop or make a complete jerk, tossing riders or whatever they’re holding.

 - Don’t drink or eat anything on the subway.
 I have seen coffee fly, sodas spill and much more — not to mention what type of dander may be floating around in the air down there.

 - Always keep your wallet in your front pocket and your purse bag or belongings in front of you.

 - Ask someone with a friendly face; most people are happy to direct you.
 Don’t be afraid to ask — we are not all mean New Yorkers.

 - Station globes at the subway entrances are lit either green or red; green indicates that they are always open.
 Red indicates that they are closed at night or certain times.

 While you’re visiting this great city, we hope you consider staying at Archer Hotel, on 38th Street between Fifth and Sixth Avenues.
 Archer is well-situated between two metro stops on different lines: 42nd + Bryant Park and 34th + Herald Square.

-A few steps from our front door are many ever-so-popular things to do in New York, including Bryant Park, Times Square, the Theatre District, the Empire State Building, and Fifth Avenue shopping.
-Suitable for all occasions, there is no other hotel in Midtown that makes your trip as comfortable or complete.
+A few steps from our front door are many ever-so-popular things to do in New York, including Bryant Park, Times Square, the Theatre District, the Empire State Building and Fifth Avenue shopping.
+Suitable for all occasions, no other hotel in Midtown makes your trip as comfortable or as complete.